Andrewnetwork/AutomataSeedlings/Notes/writeup.md

         #Find the largest ( e sim s )
 ```

-The reason one-shot learning interests me is due to the notion of finding inherent structure -- which I feel is closer
+The reason one-shot learning interests me is due to the notion of finding similarity based on inherent structure --
-to how humans perform pattern recognition than current methods like Neural Nets.
-We can be given a reference alphabet
+which I feel is closer to how humans perform pattern recognition than current methods like Neural Nets.
+We can be given
-and

-We want to do one-shot learning.
-The only way to do one-shot learning is to understand the inherent structure of the
+an arbitrary reference alphabet and perform one-shot learning without extensive training over several thousand variants.